Anu-bhav/google-scholar-research/docs/GoogleScholarResearchToolOverview.md

 The system implements a robust error handling hierarchy:

 1. **Custom Exceptions**:

    - `CaptchaException`: For CAPTCHA detection events
    - `ParsingException`: For HTML parsing failures
    - `NoProxiesAvailable`: When proxy pool is exhausted

 2. **Recovery Mechanisms**:
-   - Proxy rotation on failure
+   - "Sticky" proxy usage with rotation on failure/blacklisting
    - Exponential backoff for retries
    - Performance tracking to prioritize reliable proxies
    - Graceful degradation for unavailable data elements